peter-amerkhanian/OLD-peter-amerkhanian.github.io/content/post/10-23-23-newtons-method/index.md

 ![gif](newton_iterations.gif?4 "gif")

 ### Using Newton's Method to Solve a Real Problem
 In the previous example, we dealt with a function, $f(x) = 4\sin(x)$ with a well known analytical solution for its x-intercept.
 Other simple functions can typically be solved with known formulas -- e.g. a second degree polynomial's roots can be found using the quadratic formula.
-In cases of known analytical solutions or readily available root-finding formula's, there is no reason to use Newton's Method beyond as a learning exercise.
+In cases of known analytical solutions or readily available root-finding formulas, there is no reason to use Newton's Method beyond as a learning exercise.

 However, many functions do not have have readily available methods for finding the root.
 For example, if $f(x)$ is a polynomial of degree 5 or greater, it is known that no formula for finding its roots exist (Strang 2016).
 Consider the following polynomial of degree 5:
 $$